Animal Kingdom (horse): 2011: Three-year-old season

-Triple Crown races

 Two of Motion's horses were Kentucky Derby contenders: Animal Kingdom and Toby's Corner.
 Toby's Corner won the Grade I Wood Memorial but dropped out of the running during the week of the race due to a sore leg.
 Motion was left with Animal Kingdom to start.
 On the morning of the Kentucky Derby, his morning-line odds were 30:1.
 By post time, he was 21:1 in his first race on dirt.
 Animal Kingdom drew post 16 and was ridden to a 2 3/4 length victory in the Derby by jockey John R. Velazquez, who was originally scheduled to ride the early favorite and American Champion Two-Year-Old Colt, Uncle Mo.
 Uncle Mo was scratched due to a gastrointestinal illness on the Friday before the race, and Velazquez (who was discovered by his agent Angel Cordero) replaced injured rider Robby Albarado on Animal Kingdom.
 This was the first time Velazquez rode Animal Kingdom, and the jockey's first Kentucky Derby win in 13 tries.

 No horse had won the Derby with only four previous races since Exterminator in 1918, although Big Brown's 2008 Derby win came in his fourth start.
 No horse since Needles in 1956 had won the Derby off a six-week layoff.
 No horse in the Derby but Secretariat closed his final half-mile faster, :47 1/5.

 It was also Motion's first Derby win, and, unfamiliar with the track, he could not find his way to the winner's circle at Churchill Downs until assisted by the trainer of fourth-place Shackleford: Dale Romans.